brycesimm/CardCollectorsCompiler/README.md

 # CardCollectorsCompiler
-Web application focused on allowing card collectors to track and compile all of the collectible cards they have collected.
+Web application focused on allowing card collectors to track and compile all of the collectible cards they have obtained.